NVIDIA/NVFlare/research/one-shot-vfl/README.md

 We recommend creating a [virtual environment](../../examples/README.md#set-up-a-virtual-environment).

 ## 2. Start JupyterLab
+To run the example, we recommend a GPU with at least 16 GB of memory.

 Set `PYTHONPATH` to include custom files of this example and some reused files from the [CIFAR-10](../../examples/advanced/cifar10) examples:
 ```
 export PYTHONPATH=${PWD}/src:${PWD}/../../examples/advanced/cifar10:${PWD}/../../examples/advanced/vertical_federated_learning/cifar10-splitnn/src